Official tourism website for Mourne Mountains and Ring of Gullion

 Kilbroney Caravan Park is situated in a stunning location in Rostrevor, County Down, Northern Ireland, where mountain, sea and valley create a scenic wonderland.
 Overlooking Carlingford Lough these 97 acres of beautiful parkland nestles within the shadow of Slieve Martin and the Mountains of Mourne.

-Caravan Park closes on Sunday 3 November 2024.
+Kilbroney Caravan Park closes on Sunday 1 November 2026 at 1pm .

-Please note: upon re-opening of the booking system on Monday 15 January 2024, the serviced grass pitches (numbers 15 to 30) will only be available for bookings on and after Friday 26 April 2024.
-This date will be kept under review with pitches possibly opening earlier, dependent on favourable weather / grassed surface conditions.
-Any decision to open these pitches earlier will be notified via this page and our Facebook page with a minimum of one week’s advance notice.
+Please note: Upon re-opening of the booking system on, the serviced grass pitches (numbers 15 to 30) will only be available for bookings on and after Friday 1 May 2026.
+Dependant on weather / grassed surface conditions, this will be reviewed prior to the re-opening on Friday 1st May 2026 with any decisions to open additional pitches earlier will be notified via the Facebook page.

 Following re-opening of the booking system please direct any queries to: